offconvex/offconvex.github.io/_posts/2020-07-06-GAN-min-max.md

 $$y_{i+1} = y_i +2\nabla_y f(x_i,y_i)- \nabla_y f(x_{i-1},y_{i-1}).$$

 The advantage of such algorithms is that they are quite practical.
-The problem. as discussed next, is that they are not always guaranteed to converge.
+The problem, as discussed next, is that they are not always guaranteed to converge.
 Most of these guarantees only hold for special classes of loss functions $f$ such as concavity (see [here](https://papers.nips.cc/paper/9430-efficient-algorithms-for-smooth-minimax-optimization.pdf) and [here](https://arxiv.org/abs/1906.00331)) or [monotonicity](https://papers.nips.cc/paper/9631-solving-a-class-of-non-convex-min-max-games-using-iterative-first-order-methods.pdf), or under the assumptions that these algorithms are provided with special starting points (see [here](https://arxiv.org/abs/1706.08500), [here](https://arxiv.org/abs/1910.07512)).